xbeat/Machine-Learning/README.md

 Introduction to Savage-Dickey Ratio

 The Savage-Dickey ratio provides an efficient method for computing Bayes factors in nested model comparison scenarios, where one model is a special case of another.
 This implementation demonstrates the basic framework for calculating the ratio using probability density estimation.

+## Bias-Variance Tradeoff Clearly Explained

+Understanding Bias and Variance Components

+The bias-variance decomposition mathematically breaks down the prediction error of a machine learning model into its fundamental components.
+Understanding these components is crucial for diagnosing model performance and making informed decisions about model complexity.

 ## Spark Window Functions for Time-Series Analysis in PySpark